 Penang, Malaysia is a foodie haven.
 Which is surprising, because when you think of Malaysia, the first thing that springs to mind probably isn’t succulent street kebabs and red bean shaved ice.
-Because Penang is home to such a diverse mix of cultures — including Malay, Chinese and Indian — you’re bound to find something delicious to satisfy your palate.
+Because Penang is home to such a diverse mix of cultures — including Malay, Chinese and Indian — you’re bound to find delicious street food in Penang.

 Not only is the food in Penang famous, but so are the prices.
 If you’re on a western budget, you can live like royalty in Malaysia.
 Pretty much everything is cheap, a dollar or less, and you can include as many or as few things in a meal as you like, choosing Indian for dinner and a typical Malay treat for dessert.